Arona, Piedmont: History

 Archaeological findings have shown that the area of what today is Arona was settled from the 18th–13th centuries BC.
 Prehistoric pile-dwellings have been found near the town and are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.
-Later it was a possession of the Celts, the Romans and the Lombards.
+Later, it was a possession of the Celts, the Romans and the Lombards.

+In the era of the Roman Empire, Arona became an essential waypoint of the Simplon route, used by the Roman army for the conquest of Gaul region.
+This historical importance is reflected in the artifacts discovered from a Roman necropolis, including urns, terracotta pots, and coins, which are currently exhibited in the city museum in Piazza San Graziano.

-In the 11th century the Benedictine abbey of Saints Gratianus and Felinus, Martyrs, was founded.
+In the 11th century, the Benedictine abbey of Saints Gratianus and Felinus, Martyrs, was founded.

 After the siege and destruction of Milan in 1162 by Emperor Frederick Barbarossa, many of the exiled took refuge in Arona.

-Later the town was a possession of the Torriani and (from 1277) of the Visconti families.
+Later, the town was a possession of the Torriani and (from 1277) of the Visconti families.
+Under the Visconti family, Arona was transformed into a fortified stronghold.
+They also granted the territory to the wealthy Borromeo family, who were affluent bankers.
+This small village was given a castle and a well-defended harbour.
 In the early 14th century, the town became a free commune under the suzerainty of the abbey.
-In 1439 it was acquired by Vitaliano Borromeo and, as a result, the House of Borromeo.
+In 1439, it was acquired by Vitaliano Borromeo and, as a result, the House of Borromeo.
+In 1538, Carlo Borromeo was born in the Castle on the Rock of Arona, becoming one of the town's most significant figures.

 It was in Arona that the twenty-year-old Oscar Wilde wrote his poem "Rome Unvisited" in 1875, travelling with his former Trinity College Dublin Classics Tutor, J.P.
 Mahaffy, lamenting that he had to leave Italy before having a chance to visit Rome.

 Geography

 The city of Arona is located on the Piedmontese shore of Lake Maggiore and is crossed by the Vevera stream, which flows into the lake.
 Around there are the hilly bas-reliefs of morainic origin incorporated into the Lagoni di Mercurago Natural Park where, in 1860, the first pile-dwelling settlement found in Italy was identified.
 The hills are generally covered by woods that occupy more than half of the territory.
-33% of the surface is occupied by the urbanized areas, 9% by meadows or pastures; smaller percentages are allocated to parks, gardens and green sports areas (2.3%), vegetable gardens, orchards, nurseries and vineyards (1.7%), uncultivated herbaceous (1%) and arable land (0.4%).
+33% of the surface is occupied by urbanized areas, 9% by meadows or pastures; smaller percentages are allocated to parks, gardens and green sports areas (2.3%), vegetable gardens, orchards, nurseries and vineyards (1.7%), uncultivated herbaceous (1%) and arable land (0.4%).